 Load_Orders.optld=Write invalid records to a file - yes, no. When order file records cannot be loaded, they will be rejected by the system.
 If the checkbox is checked, invalid records will be written to a file so that they can be reviewed, corrected and successfully loaded later.

-Load_Orders.datchk=Validate order & due date - yes, no. If ‘Yes’ is defined, the order load process will validate order date and due date based on the cashpoint lead time defined in the system.
+Load_Orders.datchk=Validate order & due date - yes, no. If ‘Yes’ is defined, the order load process will validate the order date and due date based on the cashpoint lead time defined in the system.
 Incorrect records will be rejected and written to the log file.

 Load_Orders.iformat=’ENHANCED’ or ‘STANDARD’.
 Indicates the format of the load file.

-Load_Orders.ignoreSameState= yes, no. If ENHANCED format and ignoreSameState is ‘yes’, then records having the same order state in input file as already recorded in OptiCash will be ignored.
-Not operational with STANDARD format since that format does not include the order state.
+Load_Orders.ignoreSameState= yes, no. If ENHANCED format and ignoreSameState is ‘yes’, then records having the same order state in the input file as already recorded in OptiCash will be ignored.
+Not operational with the STANDARD format since that format does not include the order state.
 This effectively filters out input data that was already loaded previously.

 Syntax